vishalvaghasiya-ios/AdsManagerKit/README.md

 - `.ADAPTIVE` banners automatically adjust their height based on device width.
 - You can replace `.ADAPTIVE` with your specific `BannerAdType` if needed.

-## SwiftUI Integration – Native, Interstitial, and App Open Ads
+## SwiftUI Integration – Native Ads

-You can use Native Ads, Interstitial Ads, and App Open Ads directly in SwiftUI with AdsManagerKit.

-### Native Ads

-Use the `NativeAdContainerView` wrapper:
+Use the `NativeAdContainerView` wrapper to show native ads in SwiftUI.

 ```swift
 import SwiftUI